Skip to content

 Sunday, 2 February 2014 | Dominik Haumann | Tags: planet sprint vi input mode

 From 18th to 25th of January 2014, the Kate, KDevelop and Skanlite developers met in Barcelona to work on these projects full time for a week.
 Full time usually implies about 14 hours per person a day (yes, besides food, we do nothing but developing).
 11 developers working 14 hours a day for 7 days makes a total of 1078 hours.
 If we divide this by 8 hours, the typical amount of work hours in a day, this makes 134 man-days of work, or about 27 weeks of continued development time.
+While this calculation is a bit theoretical, it is still very valid to estimate the amount of work that is put into these projects during such a sprint, especially since usually developers have far less time for development in their spare time.
 Read More

 Kate in 4.12